vicker/flaber/readme.md

 # A. Author's Voice

+Thanks for all the supports from the public~ The total download count in sourceforge already reached 1000!
+To celebrate this moment, release 3 is out!!
+I hope that you will continue supporting FLABER and enjoy building your Flash web pages.

+Vicker LEUNG @ 2006 May 4

+Student of City University of Hong Kong, SAR

 Is been a long time since I started this project.
 Finally I have a chance to present the very first release.
 Counting my fingers, this project is running for nearly a year already.
 I wont say that this product is great, however I will say that you will have fun with it!

 Vicker LEUNG @ 2006 Mar 16